 The original price of the Oasis 18FQ was $12,700.
 It’s now down to $8,330.
 This $4,370 difference makes this new 18 foot towable one of the best campers for the money.
 Even though it’s never had an owner or left the dealer’s lot, RV depreciation is working for you.

 The new model that compares to this unit is four feet long and has a price of around $12,300.
-The floorplans are similar with a master bed up front, side dinette, and rear all-in-one bathroom.
+The floorplans are similar to a master bed up front, side dinette, and rear all-in-one bathroom.
 Each one has pantry storage with a standard kitchen setup for trailers of this size.

 If your answer to “how much are pull behind campers?” is 4 feet, then the Oasis 18FQ is in your price range.
 This RV will require more of a mid-size SUV or pickup truck, so look for something that can tow at least 5,000 pounds or more to be safe.